AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

 1. &nbsp;

-   In the Learning Manager Home page, click ****[!UICONTROL uicontrol Settings]****.
+   In the Learning Manager Home page, click ****[!UICONTROL Settings]****.

 1. In the left pane, click **General**.
-1. `To configure L1 feedback, click the`****[!UICONTROL uicontrol L1 Feedback]**** `tab.
+1. `To configure L1 feedback, click the`****[!UICONTROL L1 Feedback]**** `tab.
 You see the options to configure one mandatory question and several optional questions.
 These are the questions that a learner views while provide feedback after completing a course.
 The questions are worded as statements so that learners can select their response on a scale of 1 to 5.`

    `The first part of the L1 feedback is a mandatory question on how it is for a learner to recommend this course to a friend or a colleague.`